kagehq/echos/examples/README.md

   console.error("Action denied:", err);
 }

-// Option 3: Use the fetch wrapper for HTTP requests const response = await agent.fetch("https://api.example.com/data");
+// Option 4: Use the fetch wrapper for HTTP requests const response = await agent.fetch("https://api.example.com/data");
 ```

 ## Tips

+- **Use policy templates** for consistent agent behavior - apply roles programmatically
+- **Create custom templates** in `apps/daemon/templates/` for your specific use cases
 - **Start with `.authorize()`** for agents that need multiple scopes
 - **Use short durations** (1-2 hours) for security
 - **Provide clear reasons** so humans understand why you need access
 - **Handle errors gracefully** - actions can be denied or time out
+- **Check the Roles page** at `http://localhost:3000/roles` to see applied policies
 - **Test locally** before deploying - all data stays on your machine!

 ## Learn More